phac-nml/irida-uploader/docs/index.md

 ### Download

-The IRIDA MiSeq Uploader can be run on any operating system that supports Python.
+The IRIDA Uploader can be run on any operating system that supports Python.

 You can download the source code on [GitHub](https://github.com/phac-nml/irida-uploader).